svinnapolean/business-requirement-extractor/README.md

 - **Reduce Modernization Risk** through systematic requirement traceability

 **Start your modernization journey today** with the Business Rule Extractor Agent AI system.

-## 📄 License

-**Proprietary Software License**

-Copyright (c) 2025 Vincent Susai ([@svinnapolean](https://github.com/svinnapolean)).
-All rights reserved.

-This software is private and proprietary.
-It is NOT open source software.

-**Key License Terms:**
-- ✅ **Internal Business Use**: Permitted for your organization's internal purposes
-- ❌ **No Distribution**: Cannot be shared, sold, or transferred to third parties
-- ❌ **No Modification**: Source code cannot be altered or derivative works created
-- ❌ **No Reverse Engineering**: Disassembly or decompilation prohibited
-- ❌ **No Commercial Redistribution**: Commercial use requires explicit written permission

-**Proprietary Technology:**
-- COBOL parsing algorithms and business rule extraction methods
-- AI agent orchestration and Chain-of-Thought prompting techniques
-- Vector database implementation and semantic search optimization
-- Multi-LLM fallback architecture and modernization recommendation engine

-**Third-Party Components:** FastAPI, Qdrant, SentenceTransformers, and LLM APIs retain their respective licenses.

-**Full License**: See `LICENSE` file for complete terms and conditions.

-**Contact**: For licensing inquiries, permissions, or commercial use, contact [@svinnapolean](https://github.com/svinnapolean).

 ### 3. Search Requirements